 Ninhursag

-Her most well known myths are ''Enki and Ninhursag'' describing her dealings with Enki resulting from his sexual exploits, and ''Enki and Ninmah'' a creation myth wherein the two deities compete to create humans.
-She is referenced or makes brief appearances in others as well, most notably as the mother of Ninurta in the ''Anzu Epic''.
+Her best-known myths are ''Enki and Ninhursag'' describing her dealings with Enki resulting from his sexual exploits, and ''Enki and Ninmah'' a creation myth wherein the two deities compete to create humans.
+She is referenced or makes brief appearances in others as well, most notably as the mother of Ninurta in the Anzû Epic.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Ninmah', query time: 0.00s Refine Results